13city/SN_POC/README.md

 ## Overview 🌟
 Welcome to **EmailSentiment**, a POC sentiment analysis tool designed specifically for B2B email communication.
 At the heart of EmailSentiment, we utilize the power of deep learning with PyTorch and the Hugging Face transformers library to decode the nuances of business correspondence.

 The POC goes beyond mere word counting.
 It dives into the contextual understanding of email responses, accurately classifying them into sentiments that truly resonate with the human emotional spectrum: _Interested_, _Neutral_, or _Not Interested_.
+I am not a professional or skilled software engineer.
+This is intended to just be a way to express my idea.

 ## Features 🛠️
 - **Deep Learning Powered**: Built on the robust PyTorch framework with the finesse of Hugging Face's transformer models.